leotd21/leotd21.github.io/_posts/1970-01-01-fighting-the-curse.markdown

 ---

+## A Parting Thought

 If you’re standing at a crossroads, wondering whether to take that uncertain leap — I don’t have your answer.
 But I do know this: you’re not alone, and uncertainty doesn’t mean you’re lost.
 It just means you’re human.

+>
+> Where the mind is without fear and the head is held high
+> Where knowledge is free
+> Where the world has not been broken up into fragments
+> By narrow domestic walls
+>
+> Where words come out from the depth of truth
+> Where tireless striving stretches its arms towards perfection
+> Where the clear stream of reason has not lost its way
+> Into the dreary desert sand of dead habit
+>
+> Where the mind is led forward by thee
+> Into ever-widening thought and action—
+>
+> Into that heaven of freedom, my Father, let my country awake.
+> ### _“Where the mind is without fear” — Rabindranath Tagore_
 ---